Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Webinar - Entrepreneurship and resilience in tough times - lessons from leading family businesses.md

 ##### Transgenerational entrepreneurship
 - A challenge to owner families and their business is to continue being entrepreneurial when businesses and family become more compelx
-- Transgernertional entrepreneurship is the ability to keep the entrepreneurial spirit alive and nruture a mindset and secure the resources needed to create enduring entrepreneurship over time
+- Transgenerational entrepreneurship is the ability to keep the entrepreneurial spirit alive and nurture a mindset and secure the resources needed to create enduring entrepreneurship over time
 - Not an easy task, the 3 speakers will explore this from their perspectives.

+##### Factors that facisiltate or constrain transeneriaonl entrpentoruhp

+- Faciliting: history creating deep knowledge, long term orientation fofering patience and clear purpose strengthening commitment